• Skip to primary navigation

 Yum

-Banana almond butter muffins are made without wheat or refined sugar by using healthy ingredients like oat flour, honey, yogurt, and flax meal.
-All of this good stuff and they still have a great texture, are high in protein and absolutely delicious!
+Banana almond butter muffins are made without wheat or refined sugar by using natural ingredients like oat flour, honey, yogurt, and flax meal.
+All of this good stuff and they still have great texture and are absolutely delicious!

 banana almond muffins with tea kettle from overhead

-I can’t be the only one that craves carbs in the AM.
 I don’t know what it is but I just love a good bready breakfast.
-I normally choose some kind of egg dish when I go out to brunch but on regular ‘ol weekdays, I gravitate toward carbs.
-Be it granola, avocado toast, overnight oats, or healthy almond butter muffins like this.
-Get me some carbs stat… or I get cranky.
+I normally choose some kind of egg dish when I go out to brunch but on regular ‘ol weekdays, I gravitate toward something else.
+Be it chocolate granola, avocado toast, overnight protein oats, or wholesome almond butter muffins like this.
+Get me some stat… or I get cranky.

 close up picture of almond muffin broken in half

 Oat flour has been my go to wheat flour replacement for a while now.
-It all started with my popular peanut butter banana muffins and I’ve since branched out into a carrot variety, chocolate peanut butter cupcakes, and now these almond butter muffins.
+It all started with my popular peanut butter banana muffins and I’ve since branched out into a carrot oat flour muffin, chocolate peanut butter cupcakes, and now these almond butter oat flour muffins.
 To say I’m an oat flour lover is probably an understatement at this point.

 This recipe takes a few steps since you have to grind the oats… OR you can buy already made oat flour like a boss.
 Ever since Vitamix entered my life, I grind everything and anything I can, but when I had my old crappy blender, I usually just bought stuff like this.
 Do whatever works for you though.
 Its super simple to make oat flour yourself, but if you don’t feel up to the task, you don’t have to.